xschul/IMAProxy/README.md

 ### Run with Thunderbird

 First, open [Thunderbird](https://www.mozilla.org/en-US/thunderbird/), right-click on your email address and select "Settings".
 In "Server Settings", modify the "Server Name" by the IP address of the proxy.
+That's it !

 ### Run the tests